Access managed services using Private Service Connect

-This document explains how to use Private Service Connect endpoints to connect to supported managed services in another VPC network.
-You can connect to your own services, or those provided by other service producers.
-See publish managed services for more information.
+This document explains how to access services in another VPC network by using Private Service Connect endpoints.
+You can connect to your own services, or those provided by other service producers, including by Google.

 Roles